 8. Monitor your home’s temperature.

 The temperature of your home should always be maintained at a steady level.
 Fluctuations may cause your structure’s concrete slab to expand and contract.
 This may cause foundation damage.

 9. Install a sump pump.

-If you have serious water damage in your home, consider installing a sump pump.
+If you have serious water drainage to in your home, consider installing a sump pump.
 A sump pump is a pump that is placed inside a water collecting tank built into the ground.
-Installing it can provide additional support by alleviating pressure on your home’s foundation.
+Installing it can assure proper drainage of a french or surface drain.

 10. Consider keeping a foundation log.

 Keeping a foundation log can help you track any changes that occur in your foundation.
+Note crack width and length.
 The log can also be extremely valuable to a foundation repair specialist in the event your foundation needs repair.